-Drane was the representative for Florida’s 1st congressional district and was a Democrat.
+Drane was the representative for Florida’s 1st congressional district as a Democrat.
 He served from 1931 to 1933.

 He was previously the representative for Florida’s 1st congressional district as a Democrat from 1927 to 1931; the representative for Florida’s 1st congressional district as a Democrat from 1925 to 1927; the representative for Florida’s 1st congressional district as a Democrat from 1923 to 1925; and the representative for Florida’s 1st congressional district as a Democrat from 1917 to 1923.

 From Apr 1917 to Mar 1933, Drane missed 640 of 1,557 roll call votes, which is 41.1%.
 This is much worse than the median of 16.4% among the lifetime records of representatives serving in Mar 1933.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 |Dec 1918-Mar 1919||63||38||60.3%||97th|

 |Dec 1919-Feb 1920||39||1||2.6%||9th|